dobaksz/rsntp/README.md

 ```
 ## Disabling asynchronous API

-The asynchronous API is compiled in by default but you can optionally disable it.
+The asynchronous API is enabled by default but you can optionally disable it.
 This removes
 dependency to `tokio` which reduces crate dependencies significantly.

 ```toml